/top /all /jobs

 zerosugar from private IP

-Reply #16773515 @shitheadTest
+Reply #16773515

-lecco tutto 😜 scherzo
+@shitheadTest lecco tutto 😜

 its actually a joke on some italian language forums. i’m a good girl. 😊